bbc/genie/README.md

 `npm run build` which runs `webpack --config build-scripts/webpack.config.js`

+## Build watch:

+`npm run build-watch` will automatically compile the Typescript and run a webpack build when the code is changed.
+Running this means you can view index.html in a browser without having to run a webserver.

 ## To view:

 `npm start` then navigate to http://localhost:8080/

 Alternatively load index.html as a file URL (requires --allow-file-access-from-files in Chrome.)

-To view in QA mode, add the query string "qaMode=true", then press the "q" key to see the overlay. (e.g. http://localhost:8080/?qaMode=true).
+To view in QA mode, add the query string "qaMode=true", then press the "q" key to see the layout overlay. (e.g. http://localhost:8080/?qaMode=true).
+This will also output information to the console.

-## Watcher:

-`npm run build-watch` will automatically compile the Typescript and run a webpack build when the code is changed.
-Running this means you can view index.html in a browser without having to run a webserver.

 ## To test: